awsdocs/aws-lambda-developer-guide/doc_source/API_CreateFunction.md

 Required: No

  ** [MemorySize](#API_CreateFunction_RequestSyntax) **   <a name="SSS-CreateFunction-request-MemorySize"></a>
-The amount of memory that your function has access to\.
+The amount of memory available to the function at runtime\.
 Increasing the function's memory also increases its CPU allocation\.
 The default value is 128 MB\.
-The value must be a multiple of 64 MB\.
+The value can be any multiple of 1 MB\.
 Type: Integer
 Valid Range: Minimum value of 128\.
-Maximum value of 3008\.
+Maximum value of 10240\.
+Required: No

+ ** [PackageType](#API_CreateFunction_RequestSyntax) **   <a name="SSS-CreateFunction-request-PackageType"></a>
+The type of deployment package\.
+Set to `Image` for container image and set `Zip` for ZIP archive\.
+Type: String
+Valid Values:` Zip | Image`
 Required: No

  ** [Publish](#API_CreateFunction_RequestSyntax) **   <a name="SSS-CreateFunction-request-Publish"></a>